 What is Visual Testing?

-Visual Testing is performed on the user interface so as to make sure the interface is sustaining all the visual specification provided by the client as a part of the functional or non-functional specification.
-As it is an established fact that it is important for testing the functionality of any application for the maintaining the quality of the product, it is equally important for a product to have a friendly and catchy user interface, in order to engage and ease the end users who are supposed to be accessing the application product.
+Visual Testing is performed on the user interface so as to make sure the interface is sustaining all the visual specifications provided by the client as a part of the functional or non-functional specification.
+Furthermore, as it is an established fact that it is important for testing the functionality of any application for maintaining the quality of the product, it is equally important for a product to have a friendly and catchy user interface in order to engage and ease the end-users who are supposed to be accessing the application product.